abugher/ansible-environment/README.md

 # planned improvement

-Inventory-driven:  I want to factor out any explicit references to hostnames in favor of templated references to roles.  dhcpd, dns\_internal, and nagios already get hosts and groups from inventory, and contain no redundant inventory information.
-If you define a host in the inventory, and set *mac\_address*, *ip\_address*, *monitor*, and *notify* in the host variables, and deploy the dhcpd, dns\_internal, and nagios roles, the new host will receive a fixed address by DHCP, a DNS hostname, and basic monitoring.

 Monitoring is controlled by group membership.
 I am in the process of reconciling the groups controlling deployment with the groups controlling monitoring, so that, for example, a raspberry pi will get configuration updates